 Stories and updates from the University of Texas Institute for Geophysics.

-Catch up with your colleagues.
-Find out whose doing what at AGU Fall with our (nearly) comprehensive schedule of talks and posters from current (and recent) UTIG research staff and students.
-Continue Reading UTIG at AGU Fall Meeting 2021
+Jump to Catch up with friends, heckle enemies.
+Find out whose doing what at AGU Fall with our (mostly) comprehensive schedule of talks and posters from current (and recent) UTIG research staff and students.
+Notice something amiss, get in touch!
+Monday, December 9 All times local Washington, D.C. time (EST).
+Julia Miller Preconditions of wildfires… Continue Reading UTIG at AGU Fall Meeting 2024

 - 1